Turner woman surprised by son’s act of love succumbs to infection

 “Kaden wanted her to have it on,” said Diane Trepanier, Michelle’s mother and Kaden’s grandmother.

 Michelle James, 45, became sick last spring after what started as a blister quickly led to having her left leg amputated.
-More than a dozen surgeries followed.
+More than a dozen operations followed.
 It was tough on her entire family, especially sons Kaden and Lamar, 13.

 “She never got rid of the infection,” Trepanier said, noting that it had spread throughout her body and attacked her daughter’s lungs and brain.